sthciN/asset-organizer/README.md

 ## Known Issues and Considerations
+- All the files in the `homework_item` will be processed and processing each file takes a long time.
 - Parallelism: Google Drive APIs do not handle parallelism well, leading to SSL and authorization errors in multithreading.
-To address this, consider using a database with ACID properties for parallelism support.
-- Validation Process: Validations are performed sequentially.
-Future improvements could include parallel validation processes.
+- Validation Process: Validations are performed sequentially see [Assumptions](#assumptions).
+Future improvements could include parallel file processes.

 ## Assumptions
 - File Naming and Asset Management: Instead of asset or asset_id, I used file and file_id across the app for clear and consistent naming.
+- Validations are assumed to be in order.
+The reason for this is because if the name is not validated, the next step will not be meaningful to be executed.
+Same with the buyout date which doesn't need to be checked for quality.
+However the unique name of the assets will be stored in the log files for future checking and see at what stage it is invalid.
 - The asset names do not relate to ad_id in uac_ads_data.
 Static ad_id are used for budget updates.
-- Expiration Check: Files with D0000 are considered expired if the current date is beyond 02/09/2024.
+- Expiration Check: All files are checked based on their asset_production_date and current date.
 - Validation Order: Validations are assumed to occur in sequence and are not parallelized.

 ## Future Improvements